• Skip to primary navigation

 Storage

-• Any leftovers store easily in the fridge for up to one week—best stored in an airtight container or at least covered.
+• Any leftovers are stored easily in the fridge for up to one week.
+They are best stored in an airtight container or at least covered.

-• You can make the pie crust in advance and store it well-wrapped for a few days in the fridge before planning to bake this ricotta pie.
+• You can make the gluten-free pie crust in advance and store it in the fridge for a few days, well-wrapped with parchment paper or saran wrap before baking this ricotta pie.

 What is Ricotta cheese?